Lexian-droid/player_html_test/README.md

 * Responsive design for mobile devices.
 * Now available as a Progressive Web App (PWA) for enhanced user experience!
 * Support for multiple radio stations
+* Auto-play after the first click on the screen.

 ## Installation